raymondagena/RK3/README.md

-# klipper-backup 💾
+# klipper-backup
-Klipper backup script for manual or automated GitHub backups

-This backup is provided by [klipper-backup](https://github.com/Staubgeborener/klipper-backup).
+Klipper backup for my primary K3 printer.
+This is NOT running DangerKlipper.
+For DK, see my secondary K3 config